 When designing a presentation, there are certain rules that you should follow in order to ensure that your presentation looks professional and streamlined.
 Here are some of those rules that you should definitely keep in mind:

 All of your slides need to have a consistent theme.
-The text needs to have a consistent font and size and your images need to be appropriately centred.
+The text needs to have a consistent font and size and your images need to be appropriately centered.